BDC Hamburger Icon

 Salesforce

 • Excellent email marketing: We appreciate how well Salesforce has integrated its email marketing suite into the CRM platform.
-The drag-and-drop editor makes it easy to create professional emails.
-It provides many customizable templates and allows you to send a generous 5,000 emails daily.
+The drag-and-drop editor makes it easy to create visually appealing emails and run email marketing campaigns.
+It provides a wide selection of customizable templates and allows you to send a generous 5,000 emails daily.

-• Multichannel advertising: Reach out to customers en masse with social media marketing campaigns, Google Ads campaigns, text message marketing and more.
+• Multichannel advertising: Reach out to customers at scale with social media marketing campaigns powered by third-party apps like Hootsuite and Sprout Social.
+Salesforce also helps you track your Google Ads campaigns, text message marketing efforts and more.

-• Segmented marketing lists: We were impressed by how easy Salesforce makes it to add tags to customer records for market segmentation.
-You can easily segment your email lists and send targeted messages.
+• Segmented marketing lists: We were impressed by how easily Salesforce allows users to tag customer records for market segmentation.
+You can effortlessly split your email lists into more targeted groups to deliver personalized sales messages.

 Salesforce Einstein AI